yopbascos/yopbascos/README.md

 # 💫 About Me:
-I'm currently studying Computer Science with a major in Software Engineering
+I'm currently studying Computer Science with a major in Software Engineering at FEU Institute of Technology

 ## 🌐 Socials: